aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Example:

 - One of our early adopter customers has developed a custom user interface which allows their clients to request new AWS environments.
-Clients provide items like cost center, budget, and select their environment requirements (i.e. Sandbox, Unclass or full PBMM SDLC account set).
+Clients provide items like cost center, budget, and select their environment requirements (i.e. Sandbox, Unclass or full sensitive SDLC account set).
 On appropriate approval, this pushes the changes to the Accelerator configuration file and triggers the state machine.
 - Once the state machine completes, the SNS topic triggers their follow-up workflow, validates the requested accounts were provisioned, updates the customer's account database, and then executes a collection of customer specific follow-up workflow actions on any newly provisioned accounts.

+### 1.1.12.
+How can I easily access my virtual machines or EC2 instances?

+The preferred and recommended method to connect to instances within the Accelerator is by using AWS Systems Manager Session Manager.
+Session Manager allows access to instances without the need to have any open firewall ports.
+Session Manager allows for Command line access to instances (both Windows and Linux) directly through the AWS console, with all activity logged to CloudWatch Logs.
+Session Manager enables customers to connect to Windows instances with a native RDP client and Linux instances with a native SSH client, if desired.
+Customers can gain quick access to instances through the AWS consolve, or using their preferred clients.

+**General**

+- Both the RDGW and rsyslog instances deployed in the Ops account are properly configured for Systems Manager Session Manager
+- We have implemented automation such that all instances are also automatically configured for Session Manager (i.e. configured with the appropriate launch role, has a recent session manager agent installed (most amazon ami's do), has access to an SSM endpoint)

+**Connecting to an Instance**

+- From the AWS Console
+  - Go to: EC2, Instances, select the instance (i.e. ASEA-RDGW), click “Connect”, select Session Manager, Connect
+  - Ideal for Linux or Windows Powershell users
+  - Everything is fully logged for future reference
+- Directly through local RDP client using Session Managers tunnel capability:
+  - Provides direct access to your instances/host without any open internet ports on the RDGW instance, using a local/fat client tool
+  - Install AWS CLI v2 on your PC - available [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (uninstall CLIv1 first, if installed)
+  - Install the SSM plugin on your PC - available [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
+  - Get AWS temporary credentials from AWS SSO for the account your workload resides (i.e. Ops account when accessing the ASEA-RDGW instance) by selecting “Command line or programmatic access” instead of “Management Console” and paste them into a command prompt
+    - i.e. via logging in here: https://xxxxxxx.awsapps.com/start or
+    - This [blog](https://aws.amazon.com/blogs/developer/aws-cli-v2-now-supports-aws-single-sign-on/) describes the process to use SSO to get credentials for the AWS CLI directly without the GUI
+  - Then enter: aws ssm start-session --target "i-12345678901234567" --document-name AWS-StartPortForwardingSession --parameters portNumber="3389",localPortNumber="56789"--region ca-central-1
+    - Command syntax is slightly different on Linux/Mac
+    - Replace i-1111adddce582b23c with the instance id of your RDGW instance
+    - A tunnel will open
+    - As these are tunnels to proprietary protocols (i.e. RDP/screen scraping) session content is not logged.
+  - Run mstsc/rdp client and connect to 127.0.0.1:56789
+    - By replacing 3389 with a new port for another applications (i.e. SSH running on a Linux instance), you can connect to a different application type
+    - You can change the local port by changing 56789 to any other valid port number (i.e. connecting to multiple instances at the same time)
+  - Login with the windows credentials discussed above in the format NETBIOSDOMAIN\User1 (i.e. example\user1)
+    - Your netbios domain is found here in your config file: "netbios-domain": "example",
+- Connect to your desktop command line to command line interface of remote Windows or Linux servers, instead of through console (i.e. no tunnel):
+  - aws ssm start-session --target "i-090c25e64c2d9d276""--region ca-central-1
+  - Replace i-xxx with your instance ID
+  - Everything is fully logged for future reference
+- If you want to remove the region from your command line, you can:
+  - Type: “aws configure” from command prompt, hit {enter} (key), {enter} (secret), enter: ca-central-1, {enter}

 ## 1.2.
 Existing Accounts/Organizations